Show all answers | Hide all answers

 *The PFA act does not apply to disputes between strangers, neighbors, roommates, co-workers, or classmates.

-Petitions are presented to the judge twice daily:
+Petitions are presented to the Judge twice daily:

-Please come prepared with the following information:
+Please come prepared with the following information (if available):

 To find your local MDJ click here.

-Yes, but not to the filing party.
+Yes, but not at the time of filing.

 *Terms of order may vary depending on each specific circumstance.